MussaCharles/maths-for-fast-algorithms/docs/CONTRIBUTING.md

   written in Python for ArithmeticSum file names should be `PythonArithmeticSum.md`, `PythonArithmeticSum.py` etc and for Javascript `JavascriptArithemeticSum.md`, `JavascriptArithemeticSum.js` etc. If you can please include unit tests too using the language of your choice.
 - To fix typos or any issues on code samples simple edit the relevant file, make some changes then make a PR.
+- To suggest ideas for things like files organization etc. please create an issue or start a discussion.